micans/mcl/README.md

 ## Applications and bioinformatics
 MCL has been used a lot in the field of bioinformatics, starting with the TribeMCL method published by Enright, van Dongen and Ouzounis.
-A lot (too much) of information and documentation is available at [micans.org/mcl](https://micans.org/mcl) .
 For bioinformatic applications, please cite additionally

 Enright A.J., Van Dongen S., Ouzounis C.A.
 An efficient algorithm for large-scale detection of protein families,